talkowski-lab/16p_HiC/README.md

 ```
 This is 64 cores total, with 128 maxCPUs set in the nextflow config.
 This fully processes a sample (`.fastq -> .mcool`) with ~400M reads in ~9h.
 ### Running qc3C profiling

-Use the `qc3C` tool in bam mode to profile quality metrics for our HiC samples.
+Use the tool `qc3C` [github](https://github.com/cerebis/qc3C) in bam mode to profile quality metrics for our HiC samples.

 ```bash
 $ ./scripts/matrix.utils.sh qc3c                             # run qc3C with specified params